KDB2/BlackProject/README.md

 - [ ] Find a way to store model in a file and directly call them.
 Avoid hard coding the models in the functions.
 Avoid redundancy (error prone).
 Ex: Black and TDDB lifetime.
 - [ ] plyr strategie (split apply combine) on data with multiple structures inside the table?
 - [ ] avoid loop in function where a list of files is given.
 Try to use apply
+- [ ] Create a function to compare experiments (by conditions, by wafer, by lot...)
+- [ ] Create a function to save an exportfile corrected by a lifetime factor (useful to merge several wafer in 1 lot.)